docb/dbRackSequencer/README.md

 A one dimension [continuous cellular automaton](https://www.wolframscience.com/nks/p155--continuous-cellular-automata/) voltage addressable sequencer.

 - The inputs 0-15, 16-31 are for setting the initial values displayed on the left bar.
-- On te initial values the automaton rule defined by Func and Param is successively applied from left to right.
+- On the initial values the automaton rule defined by Func and Param is successively applied from left to right.
 - For the other parameters and inputs and outputs see C42/TheMatrix.
 - Gates are fired if the value of the cell is above the threshold set by the knob.